d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 as $h \times w$ matrices / 2D arrays.
 Let $x[i, j]$ and $h[i, j]$ denote pixel location $(i, j)$ in an image and hidden representation, respectively.
-Consequently, to have each of the $hw$ hidden nodes receive input from each of the $hw$ inputs, we would switch from using weight matrices
+Consequently, to have each of the $h \times w$ hidden nodes receive input from each of the $h \times w$ input nodes, we would switch from using weight matrices
 (as we did previously in MLPs) to representing our parameters